European-Unified-ID/EUID-docs/docs/guides/integration-prebid-client-side.md

 ### Configure the EUID Module

-To configure the EUID module, call `pbjs.setConfig` with an object containing the **public key** and **subscription ID** that you received during account setup, as well as the user's hashed or unhashed email address.
+To configure the EUID module, call `pbjs.setConfig` with an object containing the **public key** and **Subscription ID** that you received during account setup, as well as the user's hashed or unhashed email address.

 Once it's configured, the EUID module generates an EUID token for the user and stores it in the user's browser.
 The module automatically refreshes the token as needed as long as your site is open in the user's browser.